'Historic' snow blankets parts of Midwest, disrupts travel

 “Now, more active does not necessarily mean more snow,” Friedlein told the Chicago Sun-Times.
 “If we stay on the milder side of things, that could be more rain or more mixed precipitation.”

-By late Monday, 120 flights had been cancelled at O’Hare and 48 flights at Midway international airports, with 15-minute delays at both facilities.
+By late Monday, 120 flights had been canceled at O’Hare and 48 flights at Midway international airports, with 15-minute delays at both facilities.

 Gary Mayor Jerome Prince declared a snow emergency late Monday, placing restrictions on where vehicles can park and prohibiting the pushing of snow from private property onto city streets.
 In addition, Prince closed city-owned buildings and facilities until Wednesday.